quruma/Friday-Voice-Assistant/README.md

 Run the __main.py__ to launch Friday.
 First launch will be the longest, as it will install a few dependencies like transformers models.
 As default, you can wake Friday by pressing __'alt+q'__, but you can change it in __main.py__ in the __wake_up()__ function.
 Furthermore, you can even change the mechanics of this function if you want.

 # Note
+## Adapt ML model to your needs
 If you want to retrain the model used in Friday by yourself, you can use __model_training.py__ file to do that.
 The only thing you would need to provide is a path to training dataset (which is have to be a csv file).
+## About future updates of Friday
+The Friday will use more complex models to calculate the needed functions to execute.
+Additionally, it will use more sophisticated NLP technologies to get as more accurate understanding of user's speech as it can without big losses in time.
+However, the most surprising thing will be implementing Computer Vision to Friday, which will greatly increase its capabilities.